ibm-cloud-docs/watsonxdata/known_issues.md

 ## MOR to COW table conversion fails in Spark 4.0
 {: #known_issue43962}

-MOR to COW table conversion spark application is not supported in Spark 4.0 for watsonx.data 2.2.1 version.
+MOR to COW table conversion spark application is not supported in Spark 4.0.

 **Workaround:** Use Spark versions 3.4 or 3.5 to perform MOR to COW table conversion.